LIVE TRAINING

 If poor technology choices have been one cause of the climate crisis, can climate technology be a solution?
 That is, at least, the hope for climate technologies.

-Since the Industrial Revolution, technological advancements powered by fossil fuels have increased the levels of heat-trapping Greenhouse gases (GHG) in the atmosphere.
+Since the Industrial Revolution, technological advancements powered by fossil fuels have increased the levels of heat-trapping greenhouse gases (GHG) in the atmosphere.
 These increased levels of GHG in the atmosphere are driving changes in our climate, bringing extreme heat, droughts, sea-level rise, and unpredictable weather events with potentially disastrous effects for humanity.

 Climate technologies aim to better our ability to mitigate and adapt to the effects of climate change.
 For example, renewable energy and carbon capture/storage technologies reduce CO2 in our atmosphere.
 At the same time, technologies such as sea wall defenses and improved weather warning systems make living with the effects of climate change more manageable.